Ishwar-Sanap/Namaste-React/README.md

         `3)useContext(): This is the hook used by any child component to "plug in" and pull the data out.`

 -   When the value of a Provider changes, every component that uses useContext for that specific context will re-render.

+# Redux Toolkit (State management library)
+-  There are 2 libraries that Redux team offers:
+    1.  react-redux: This is like a bridge between React and Redux.
+    2. Redux toolkit: This is a newer way of writing redux.
+This package is intended to be the standard way of writing Redux logic.
+-Redux Core Concepts
+    1. Store: A single source of truth that holds the entire application state.
+    2. Actions: Plain JavaScript objects that describe what happened (e.g., { type: "INCREMENT" })
+    3. Reducers: Pure functions that take the current state and an action, then return a new state.
+    4. Dispatch: A method to send actions to the store.
+    5. Selectors: Functions that extract specific parts of the state from store.
+-   useSelector & useDispatch – React hooks for accessing state and dispatching actions.
+-   Components subscribed to the Redux store (via useSelector) will automatically re-render with the new state.
+-   Great for large apps with complex state logic